32.6 C

 Prediction Markets and a Possible Spinoff

 Trump Media announced plans to roll out prediction markets on Truth Social in October 2025, entering a sector that has gained popularity through platforms like Kalshi and Polymarket.
-Donald Trump Jr. serves as an adviser to both of those competing companies, raising potential questions about overlapping commercial interests within the family.
+Trump Jr. is both an adviser and investor in Polymarket — he joined Polymarket’s advisory board in August 2025 when his VC firm 1789 Capital invested.
+He is a paid adviser to Kalshi and an unpaid advisory board member, plus investor in Polymarket, raising potential questions about overlapping commercial interests within the family.

 Trump Media is actively pursuing a spinoff of the Truth Social network itself, a striking acknowledgment that the platform giving the company its name and political identity may not be viable within the broader corporate structure.
 The company’s activities now encompass Truth Social, digital assets, and prediction markets — a sprawling and somewhat disjointed portfolio that has yet to generate meaningful revenue.